dosoft/RCFileTest/README.md

 # RCFileTest

-Here is an example how to create RCFile using hive api.
+Here is an example how to create RCFile using LazyBinaryColumnarSerDe which is a default SerDe in hive 0.12 and above.

 ## Steps to build: